Occupational Therapy Assistant: AAS

 Program Description:

-The Occupational Therapy Assistant Program, Associate in Applied Science prepares students for positions as occupational therapy practitioners who work under the supervision of registered occupational therapists.
+The Occupational Therapy Assistant Program, Associate in Applied Science, prepares students for positions as occupational therapy practitioners who work under the supervision of registered occupational therapists.
 Through courses in the development, structure and function of the human body, psychology and occupational therapy principles and techniques, along with clinical experience, students learn skills in communicating, interviewing, assessing, intervention planning, and implementation of interventions for consumers of occupational therapy services.

-The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the
+The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE)

-Bethesda, MD 20814-3449
+Bethesda, MD 20814

-Telephone: 301-652-2682 or Website; www.acoteonline.org
+Telephone: 301-652-6611 or Website: www.acoteonline.org

 Graduates of the program will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 All states require licensure in order to practice; however, acquisition of state licenses are typically based on the results of the NBCOT Certification Examination.
-The Occupational Therapy Assistant (OTA) program has several prerequisites based on industry standards.
-See an adviser for further information.
 Please be aware that a felony conviction could impact a student's ability to participate in fieldwork experiences, ability to take the certification exam, and/or obtain a license to practice occupational therapy.
 See OTA Program Director for more information.

 Note: All OTA students must complete Level II Fieldwork within 18 months following completion of academic coursework.